cbg-ethz/PYggdrasil/README.md

 See [Contributing Guidelines](https://cbg-ethz.github.io/PYggdrasil/contributing/).
 ### Setting up the repository

-To build package and maintain dependencies we use [Poetry](https://python-poetry.org/).
+To build the package and maintain dependencies we use [Poetry](https://python-poetry.org/).
 In particular, it's good to install it and become familiar with its basic functionalities by reading the documentation.

 To set up the environment (together with development tools) run: